Red Caboose GP9 Frame in Aluminum vs Brass

 Relief Pockets and Bolsters

-Unlike the flat brass frame counterpart, the FineScale 360 aluminum frame features machined relief pockets on the underside of the frame to facilitate proper placement of the bolster (truck mount).
+Unlike the flat brass frame counterpart, the FineScale aluminum frame features machined relief pockets on the underside of the frame to facilitate proper placement of the bolster (truck mount).
+The placement of the bolsters is critical when assembling the frame to get the proper ride height and coupler placement.

 In addition to the relief pockets for the trucks, I have added relief pockets along the sides of the frame.
 These side frame reliefs let the frame tuck under the locomotive shell and create the side profile of the steel beam that can be seen in the section drawing of a prototype GP9 underframe.